George S Bozarth

 Repertory considered will include piano and chamber music, art songs, and concertos.
-Pianists will find out how easy Beethoven really is to play, singers will love the robust support these pianos give without ever drowning them out, and instrumentalists with enjoy blending their colors with the sounds of the early pianos.
-The keyboard instruments available for study by this seminar include replicas of a 1790s clavichord (Haydn's favorite, Viennese concert grand pianos from 1780, 1795, 1805, and 1815, an original 1820 Broadwood square piano, and an original 1805 Broadwood grand piano.
+Pianists will find out how much easier Beethoven is to play, singers will love the robust support these pianos give without ever drowning them out, and instrumentalists with enjoy blending their colors with the sounds of the early pianos.
+The keyboard instruments available for study by this seminar include replicas of a 1790s clavichord (Haydn's favorite, Viennese concert grand pianos from 1780, 1795, 1805, 1815, and 1830, an original 1820 Broadwood square piano, and an original 1805 Broadwood grand piano.

-The initial class meeting will be held at the UW, the remaining sessions will take place amidst the early keyboard collection of Prof. Bozarth housed on Queen Anne Hill.
-Carpooling will be available for students without their own cars.
+The initial class meeting will be held at the UW, the remaining sessions will take place amidst the early keyboard collection of Prof. Bozarth's Seattle Early Keyboard Museum on Crown Hill (#48 bus from the UW).

 This is truly a "hands-on" seminar.
 All students will have their own private rehearsal times with the keyboard instruments to develop their seminar reports.